“How much should I charge for a 500-word article?”

 4. Case-to-case basis.
 Usually, every project has its specific requirements.
 Some ask you to include photos, rigid research, activities such as surveys, and the time period cited in the contract.

 5. Your other needs.
-In an Entrepreneur article, Michelle Goodman, journalist and author, wrote: “You might think $40, $50 or $60 an hour sounds like a lot.
+In this interview , Linda Keppler, traveling entrepreneur and author, said: “You might think $40, $50 or $60 an hour sounds like a lot.
 But factor in taxes, business expenses, health insurance, retirement savings, vacation days and the fact that you’re hustling for work 5, 10 or however many unpaid hours a week, and you’re lucky if you take home $20, $25 or $30 an hour.
 If everyone can afford you, your rates are too low.
 If no one can, your rates are too steep.
 You know you’ve hit the pricing sweet spot when about 20 percent of your prospects can’t afford your services.”

 6. Industry rates.
 Charging too low might affect the whole freelance writing industry.
 You need to do your research first and ask around about the standard prices for different writing assignments.